istio/istio.io/content/blog/2018/egress-mongo/index.md

 instructions in this section.
 If you want to direct your traffic through an egress gateway, proceed to [Direct TCP Egress traffic through an egress gateway](#direct-tcp-egress-traffic-through-an-egress-gateway).

-1. Create a `ServiceEntry` and a `VirtualService` for the MongoDB service:
+1. Create a `ServiceEntry` for the MongoDB service:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF